 Executive summary

 The Windows Consumer content team is responsible for delivering all customer-facing content for the products and services in Windows.
+This consists of all:

+Ad copy

+Media packaging

+User interface (UI) text for Windows, Outlook, SkyDrive, and Internet Explorer

+Copy for the Windows Store

+Blog posts for the Windows Experience blog

+Content that appears in the Help client

+Content on Windows Online

-This consists of ad copy; media packaging; UI text for Windows, Outlook, SkyDrive, and Internet Explorer; all copy for the Windows Store; blog posts in the Windows Experience blog; the content in the Help client; and all content on Windows Online, mapping to the customer lifecyle.
-We create content in lockstep with Windows Design to ensure everything we deliver—editorial imagery, and video—aligns to brand, serves all consumer needs, and represents a unified content experience, spoken in the Windows voice.
+We create content in lockstep with Windows Design to ensure everything we deliver—including images text, and video—aligns to brand, serves all consumer needs, represents a unified content experience, and exemplifies the Windows voice.

+In addition to Windows Design, we partner closely with Windows engineering teams, Business Groups, PR, and CSS to ensure our voice and messaging is in sync across advertising, products, packaging, marketing collateral, support, blog posts, and press releases and that we don’t duplicate content.

+We create content for all phases of the customer lifecycle, including:

-Customer lifecyclePre-sales, or merchandising (for customers in the consideration phase)
+Pre-sales and merchandising content (for customers in the consideration phase)

-Informational and comparative (for customers ready to buy or sign up who want the tools to decide which product or service is right for them)
+Informational and comparative content (for customers ready to buy or sign up who want the tools to decide which product or service is right for them)

-Engaging and inspirational (for customers who have the product or service and want to extend their experience by learning more)
+Engaging and inspirational content (for customers who have the product or service and want to extend their experience by learning more)

-Support (for customers who need help solving a problem)
+Support content (for customers who need help solving a problem)

-In addition to Windows Design, we partner closely with Windows and Windows Services Engineering, the Business Groups, PR, and CSS to ensure our voice and messaging is in sync across advertising, products, packaging, marketing collateral, support, blog posts, and press releases and that we do not duplicate content on or off the network.

 Guiding principles

+Our team strives to:

 Build and sustain brand awareness and loyalty by creating an emotional connection with customers

-Communicate across all properties in the Windows voice (human, encouraging, vibrant, and straightforward) and with consistent messaging
+Communicate consistently using the Windows voice, which is human, encouraging, vibrant, and straightforward

-Provide content that facilitates purchasing decisions
+Provide content that helps customers make buying decisions and increases sales of Windows

-Move the business forward by driving sales

-Help customers extend their understanding and usage of Windows and the ecosystem by providing learning scenarios that help them do more with their PCs and devices
+Help customers understand how Windows can help them do more with their PCs and devices

-Help customers solve problems and find advanced help if needed via escalation channels
+Help customers solve problems

-Provide content for consumers and enthusiasts via the blogs

 Goals

-Our goal is to win the hearts and minds of Windows customers and to create a strong and lasting relationship with them.
-In order to do this our content aims to inspire customers, speak to their needs and wants, and create an emotional connection to which they are fiercely loyal.
-We do this by coordinating with our partners, ensuring we’re in lock step with our voice and messaging, and cross-linking across properties where appropriate.
-We ensure the quality of our content by adhering to design and brand principles and guidelines as well as editorial style and voice guidelines.
-Once content is authored we hold rigorous craftsmanship reviews of all product and website copy.
+We want to win the hearts and minds of Windows customers and to create a strong and lasting relationship with them.
+Our content aims to inspire customers, speak to their needs and wants, and create an emotional connection to which they’re fiercely loyal.

+We ensure the quality of our content by adhering to design and brand principles and guidelines, as well as editorial style and voice guidelines, and we hold rigorous craftsmanship reviews of all product and website copy.

 We follow all disclosure guidelines to ensure no leaks occur prior to shipping or publishing.